Why giving smartphones to calm down kids’ tantrums may not be healthy

 The findings showed that when parents used digital emotion regulation more often, children showed poorer anger and frustration management skills a year later.

 “Tantrums cannot be cured by digital devices,” Konok pointed out.
 “Children have to learn how to manage their negative emotions for themselves.
-They need the help of their parents during this learning process, not a digital device.”
+They need the help of their parents during this learning process, not the help of a digital device.”

-At the same time, the researchers said parents should “not avoid situations that could be frustrating to the child”, but coach the children to “recognise their emotions, and teach ways to handle them”.
+At the same time, the researchers said parents should “not avoid situations that could be frustrating to the child”, but coach the children to “recognise their emotions, and teach them to handle them”.

 The researchers also suggested “training and counselling methods for parents”.